kuopinghsu/srv32/README.md

 Compliance test for ISS simulator and RTL.
 This is the compliance test form RISC-V Foundation Compliance Task Group.
 The github repository is at <https://github.com/riscv/riscv-compliance>.
 Running the following command will clone the repository into tests folder and do the compliance test.

     make tests              # run the compliance test for RTL make tests-sw           # run the compliance test for ISS simulator

+Default is to run compliance test v1, run the following command to run compliance test v2.

+    make test_v=2 tests     # run the compliance test for RTL make test_v=2 tests-sw  # run the compliance test for ISS simulator

 ## FreeRTOS support